 Returning to America in early 1876, with a large cache of finished works depicting many of the locations he visited in his travels, Harry established a studio for a brief time in New York, before landing once more in St. Louis by the summer, taking a studio at 5th and Olive in the heart of the art district of the city.
 Eager to make money and a name for himself in his hometown, by November of that year, Harry had arranged for a massive one-man-show of his paintings at Pettes & Leathe, a local gallery at 606 & 608 Washington.

 Comprising forty of his works, the exhibition was thronged daily with visitors who clamored to see the exquisite paintings depicting exotic coastlines and sailing vessels of Europe.
 The exhibition closed with an auction on November 21, 1876.
 Wildly successful, every one of Harry’s paintings sold that evening, and he pocketed around $1600 (approx. $32K in 2017).
 His show and the sale of his works immediately placed Harry at the forefront of the artists of St. Louis, with local collectors eager for more.
-Sensing a golden opportunity, Pettes & Leathe offered to support him financially should he wish to return to Europe to paint.
-Harry accepted their proposal, his mind set on Paris.
+Sensing a mutually beneficial opportunity, Pettes & Leathe offered to support Harry financially should he wish to return to Europe to paint.
+He accepted their proposal, his mind set on Paris.

 Marriage & Off to Europe Again

 On January 23, 1877, just before decamping St. Louis for Europe, Harry married his childhood sweetheart Laura Emeline Eames, a local girl from the best social circles of the city.
 Her father, Dr. William Henry Eames was a dentist and a colleague of Dr. Henry Seymour Chase, Harry’s father.
 Known to family and friends as Emma, Harry’s new wife dreamed of becoming a professional writer, or as she phrased it, an “authoress.”
-Wasting no time in furthering Harry’s career, the newlyweds set off for New York the very evening of their wedding to board a steamship bound for Europe where they would live, work, and travel for three years.
+Eager for their European adventure and to further Harry’s career, the newlyweds set off for New York the very evening of their wedding to board a steamship bound for Europe where they would live, work, and travel for three years.
 While crossing the Atlantic, Harry turned 24 years old, and Emma 21 soon after they arrived.

 Paris & the Salon

 From 1877-1878, Harry and Emma lived a Bohemian existence in the Latin Quarter of Paris, the artist husband and the aspiring authoress wife, a real-life Marcello and Musetta.
-Seeking out Paul Constant Soyer as his master, Harry benefitted from the same valuable teaching and influence that had helped launch the career of Mary Cassatt, an earlier student of Soyer’s in the late 1860s.
+Seeking out the venerated French artist Paul Constant Soyer as his master, Harry benefitted from the same valuable teaching and influence that had helped launch the career of Mary Cassatt, an earlier student of Soyer’s in the late 1860s.

 A canny self-marketer, Harry realized that any American artist of substance during that era must be successful in having his work accepted by the jury of the world’s most prestigious art exhibition, the Salon de Paris.
 As a student of Soyer, a master with a long history of success at the Salon, Harry was honored in having one of his works selected for inclusion at the exhibition of 1878.
 His acceptance at the Salon was widely reported in the American press, bringing his name prominently before numerous potential patrons.
 1878 also saw Harry Chase’s debut exhibiting at the Annual Exhibition of the National Academy of Design in New York, the most important exhibition in America.